 amicable’s co-parenting Christmas checklist 2024

 With only a month to go until Christmas Day, we’ve written our amicable co-parenting at Christmas checklist, to help keep things simple at one of the busiest and most emotional times of the year.
-We hope this checklist will help you to avoid common co-parenting pitfalls and help you to prepare emotionally and logistically for the day.
+We hope this checklist will help you avoid common co-parenting pitfalls and help you prepare emotionally and logistically for the day.

 Pre-Christmas checklist: